Therapy (Frequently Asked Questions)

 Good Faith Estimate

-You have the right to receive a “Good Faith Estimate” explaining how much your medical care will cost.
+You have the right to receive a “Good Faith Estimate” explaining how much your therapy sessions will cost.
 Your fee will be set according to a sliding scale, in collaboration with your therapist, prior to your first counseling session.
 Total costs depend upon the number of sessions you choose to utilize.

-If you have private health insurance, please be aware that your costs for therapy may be less by using an in-network provider for your insurance company.
+If you have private health insurance and we are not in-network with your plan, please be aware that your costs for therapy may be less by using an in-network provider.
 This will depend upon your plan's deductible amounts and co-payments.
 In some cases, counseling at Shine a Light is less costly than using private insurance.

-If you hope to use "out of network" benefits through your private insurance, please be aware that many plans will not reimburse for services provided by pre-licensed therapists (most of our staff).
+If you hope to use "out of network" benefits through your private insurance, please be aware that many plans will not reimburse for services provided by trainees.
+Please request an Associate level therapists for out-of-network billing.